Maghnie/docs/aedifion.io/features.md

 ## Data ingress

 aedifion.io offers plant-, building-, and even district-wide data acquisition from diverse data sources.
 The platform speaks most industry bus communication standards and can automatically ingest data from your plant, building, or district using auto-discovery of all available [datapoints ](https://docs.aedifion.io/docs/glossary#datapoint)and [devices](https://docs.aedifion.io/docs/glossary#device) for easy set-up.
-Furthermore, the platform integrates various other IP-based data sources, e.g., ranging from your existing legacy data bases and servers over your Exchange server to third-party data sources such as weather forecasts.
+Furthermore, the platform integrates various other IP-based data sources, e.g., ranging from your existing legacy databases and servers over your Exchange server to third-party data sources such as weather forecasts.
 Finally, live data can be streamed directly into aedifion.io via MQTT while historic and batch data can be ingested using file upload in different formats such as CSV.

 | Data source | Example |
 | :--- | :--- |